 Free radicals, as mentioned above, cause skin damage and even promote skin cancer.

 According to all the latest research, this is the most stable and safe form of zinc oxide.
-While free radicals can still form, it also helps trap them at the skin’s surface, keeping them from getting at the deeper, living tissues
+While free radicals can still form, it also helps trap them at the skin’s surface, keeping them from getting at deeper, living tissues

-• Vegan: Beeswax is sometimes an exception but we avoid other common animal byproducts in sunscreen.
+• Vegan: Beeswax is sometimes an exception, but we avoid other common animal byproducts in sunscreen.

 • Ethical ingredient sourcing